thebeastunleashed/Pi-hole-for-Android/README.md

 Pi-hole is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole intended for use on a private network.
 It is designed for low-power embedded devices with network capability, most well-known being the Raspberry Pi.

 This customized Linux Deploy image works on any rooted Android device with an ARMv7 (or newer) class CPU.
 This typically includes anything made in the past 10 years.
-Form factor is not important; it could be a phone, tablet, HDMI stick or any device running Android.
+Form factor is not important; it could be a phone, tablet, HDMI stick or **any device running Android**.

 **Requirements:**